Topics we will cover in this section:

 If you’re worried about how you’ll pay for out-of-pocket Medicare costs like premiums, deductibles, and copayments, a Medigap plan may be right for you.
 Medigap (also known as Medicare Supplement) currently offers 10 plans that help you fill the gaps in your Medicare coverage.

-These plans are standard across most states with the exception of Massachusetts, Minnesota, and Wisconsin that have their own standard Medigap plans.
+These plans are standard across most states, with the exception of Massachusetts, Minnesota, and Wisconsin, which have their own standard Medigap plans.
 The three most popular Medigap plans are Plan F, Plan G, and Plan N. It’s important that you choose the right plan for you, and that you enroll on time.
 Get free help choosing a Medigap plan through your State Health Insurance Assistance Program (SHIP).

 The best time to enroll in a Medigap policy is during your Medigap Open Enrollment Period.
 This six-month period begins the first day of the month you have Part B coverage, as long as you are 65 or older.
 For example, if you turn 65 on May 22 and enroll in Part B immediately, your Medigap Open Enrollment Period will start June 1 and last for six months.